RobbinRimal/recipy/BBT_DOCUMENT.md

 - PRE_SCHEDULED
 - RE_SCHEDULED
 - SCHEDULED
 >Scheduled one is state for booked meeting which has confirmed student and its timeslot gets reserved
 - COMPLETED
 >This meeting is for the completed meeting successfully without any problem.
-Normally this means the teacher gets fully paid and student gets debited by x number of coin(s).
+Normally this means the teacher gets fully paid and student gets debited by x number of coins.
 - CANCELLED
 - WAIT_APPROVAL
 - REVIEW